CodingAbdullah/Next-MDX-Blog-Starter/README.md

 ``

 ## 🌩️ AWS
-This application utilizes the AWS S3 for the storage of images.
+This application utilizes the AWS S3 service for the storage of images.
 You can find the external URL used to access these objects in the `next.config.ts` file.
 Feel free to use another service or modify the URL to point to a S3 bucket of your own.

 Images are used in the `.mdx` files and utilized via the custom `MDXImage` component covered earlier.